-\myparagraph{Slot-monotonicity.} Our goal is to maintain the slot-monotonicity property, i.e., to ensure that for any fixed slot $\tau$ the value of $\minwt^t(\tau)$ does not decrease as the current time $t$ progresses from $0$ to $\tau$.
+\myparagraph{Slot-monotonicity.} Our goal is to maintain \emph{the slot-monotonicity property}, i.e., to ensure that for any fixed slot $\tau$ the value of $\minwt^t(\tau)$ does not decrease as the current time $t$ progresses from $0$ to $\tau$.
 For this reason, we need to increase the weight of the substitute packet $\rho$ in each leap step (as $w^t_\rho < \minwt^t(d^t_\rho)$), which is done in line~\ref{algLn:incrWeightRho}.
 (To maintain Assumption~\ref{ass:diffWeights}, we add an infinitesimal to the new weight of $\rho$.)
-For the same reason, we also need to adjust the deadlines and weights of the packets $h_i$, which is done in line~\ref{algLn:h_i-setWeightAndDdln}.
-The deadlines of $h_i$'s are decreased to make sure that the segments between $\delta = \prevtightslot^t(d^t_p)$ and $\gamma$ do not merge (as merging could cause a decrease of some values of $\minwt^t(\tau)$).
-These deadline changes can be thought of as a sequence of substitutions, where $h_1$ replaces $p$ in the segment of $P$ ending at $\tau_0$, $h_2$ replaces $h_1$, etc., and finally, $\rho$ replaces $h_k$ in the segment ending at $\gamma$.
-We sometimes refer to this process as a ``shift'' of the $h_i$'s.
+For the same reason, in the iterated leap step, we also need to adjust the deadlines and weights of the packets $h_i$, which is done in line~\ref{algLn:h_i-setWeightAndDdln}.
+The deadlines of $h_i$'s are decreased to make sure that the segments between $\beta = \prevtightslot^t(d^t_p)$ and $\gamma$ do not merge (as merging could cause a decrease of some values of $\minwt^t(\tau)$).
+These deadline changes can be thought of as a sequence of substitutions, where $h_1$ replaces $p$ in the segment of $\planP$ ending at $\tau_0$, $h_2$ replaces $h_1$, etc., and finally, $\rho$ replaces $h_k$ in the segment ending at $\gamma$.
+We sometimes refer to this process as a~``shift'' of the $h_i$'s\footnote{ While this shift of the $h_i$'s may seem unnecessarily involved, we show in Appendix~\ref{app: simpler_algs} that two natural simpler variants of $\PlanMonotonicity$ are \emph{not} $\phi$-competitive, even though they maintain the slot-monotonicity property. }.
 See Figure~\ref{fig:shift} for an illustration.
 Then, if the weight of some $h_i$ is too low for its new segment, it is increased to match the earlier minimum of that segment, that is $\minwt^t(\tau_{i-1})$.
 (Again, to maintain Assumption~\ref{ass:diffWeights}, we add an infinitesimal to the new weight of $h_i$.)